-The auxiliary fuse panel, located in the starboard console storage area provides a power source for electronics in addition to the accessory switches located in the dash.
-Your boat uses automotive type fuses.
+The auxiliary fuse panel, located inside the console and accessed by the side door, provides a source of power for electronics in addition to the accessory switches located in the dash.
+Your fuse panel utilizes automotive type fuses.

 MAIN CIRCUIT BREAKER